Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models

 \fbox{ \parbox{\textwidth}{ \textbf{RQ4: What is the influence of summarizing augmented news articles on fake news classification?} } }\\

 In the fourth approach, we introduced the technique of summarizing the augmented news articles.
 In this case, the BanglaBERT model exhibited exceptional performance across all three test datasets.
-It achieved accuracy scores of 91\%, 97\% and 82\% on `Test DS1', `Test DS2', and `Test DS3' respectively.
+It achieved accuracy scores of 91\%, 97\% and 82\% on `Test Dataset-1', `Test Dataset-2', and `Test Dataset-3' respectively.
 This model demonstrated superior learning capabilities when trained on summarized data compared to the other four models.
-The BanglaBERT-Base model also performed well, achieving an accuracy of 93\% on both `Test DS1' as well as `Test DS2' and 80\% on `Test DS3'.
+The BanglaBERT-Base model also performed well, achieving an accuracy of 93\% on both `Test Dataset-1' as well as `Test Dataset-2' and 80\% on `Test Dataset-3'.
 Through empirical observation, we discovered that not all models adapt equally well to summarized training data.
 However, the BanglaBERT model showcased the highest performance when trained on summarized augmented data.
 When comparing these results with the previous approaches, it is evident that the summarization of augmented data positively influences the task of fake news classification.